wxMaxima-developers/wxmaxima/info/wxmaxima.md

 # Command-line arguments

-Most operating systems provide less complicated ways of starting programs than the command-line so this possibility is only rarely used. _WxMaxima_ still provides some command-line switches, though.
+Usually you can start programs with a graphical user interface just by clicking on a desktop icon or desktop menu entry.
+WxMaxima - if started from the command line -  still provides some command-line switches, though.

 - `-v` or `--version`: Output the version information
 - `-h` or `--help`: Output a short help text